Shares slip in low-volume trading; safe-havens rise

 NEW YORK Investors backed away from global equity markets on Tuesday, with light volume magnifying moves, as worries about Greece's future in the euro zone pushed shares lower and lifted safe havens such as gold and U.S. government debt.

-Oil prices fell to 5-1/2 year lows CLc1LCOc1, while copper rose for the first session in five, a day after dropping to a 4-1/2 year low.
+Oil prices fell to 5-1/2 year lows, while copper rose for the first session in five, a day after dropping to a 4-1/2 year low.

 The Greek government collapsed Monday, setting the stage for elections in four weeks that are likely to be a referendum on painful austerity policies.